codetrainerapp/PlatformCore/README.md

-Licensed under the terms of the MIT License
+Licensed under the terms of the MIT License (find in LICENSE.md)

-"CodingTrainer" may refer to the CodingTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet, hodss, or website/domain.
+"CodeTrainer" may refer to the CodeTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet, hodss, or website/domain.

-Copyright (C) 2022 CodingTrainer
+Copyright (C) 2022 CodeTrainer